foodsafetylab/PintoReyes-2024-SCRM/README.md

 Install the required packages (if needed).
 RStudio can detect required packages and automatically install them if needed.

 #### Step 4.
-Click "Run App" (top right corner)
+Click "Run App" (top right corner).

 #### Step 5.
 You will be launched into the SCRM-Lite interactive webpage.
 There are three slider bars in total: Contamination Event Variability, Additional Product Testing, and Process Wash.
 The default selection is high variability baseline contamination scenario described in the manuscript.